What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition platform update 10 (August 2017)

 This feature will make users more productive when using the Excel add-in to create and edit transactional data, by allowing the creation of header records in addition to line records.
 For example, for journal entry, you can use Open Lines in Excel for a journal, publish that journal, and then create a new journal directly in Excel.
 This removes the need to return to the Finance and Operations client.
 In addition, the productive relational lookup experiences that users expect from the Excel add-in is available for header records, like journals, just as they are for the related line records, like journal lines.
 For more information, see Create Open in Excel experiences.

-Skype support for Dynamics 365 for Talent and Dynamics 365 for Retail
+Skype support for Talent and Retail

 Skype integration is now enabled in all applications that have been developed using the cloud platform.
 While Skype integration has been enabled in the Finance and Operations apps for some time, this feature is also available in other applications, including Talent and Retail.